RasmusDahlJensen/LoL-Match-History/README.md

 This is a personal project that uses the Riot API to retrieve information about the popular MOBA game, League of Legends.
 The main feature of the application is to display various statistics of a player's in-game performance such as their win rate, KDA ratio, and most played champions.

-The project is built using React and React Router on the front-end, and Node.js on the back-end to make requests to the Riot API.
-The project also utilizes dotenv to securely store the Riot API key as an environment variable.
-Features

     Search for a summoner's profile by their in-game username Display the summoner's rank, win rate, KDA ratio, and most played champions Display the win rate, KDA ratio, and game count of each champion